 The Churchlands Senior High School Board is currently chaired by John Gillon, former Churchlands Alumni ('68).
 He leads a commmitte consisting of the School Principal, together with business and marketing professionals.

 Alan is a former student of Churchlands and a founding principal of Elkington, Bishop Molineaux Insurance Brokers Pty.
 Ltd. (EBM) in 1975.
 Alan has worked for over 45 years in the insurance industry, and has held many positions with the National Insurance Brokers Association of Australia (NIBA) over 23 years of service, including that of National President from 1996 to 1998.
-Alan served a record 16 years as a Director on NIBA’s national board, representing Western Australia, and is one of only 8 people to be awarded an Honorary Fellowship of NIBA.
-Alan currently serves as Deputy Chairman of Teen Challenge Foundation, and is a strong supporter of the new Ronald McDonald House building taskforce, as part of a wide range of charitable and community involvement.
+Alan served a record 16 years as a Director on NIBA’s National Board, representing Western Australia, and is one of only eight people to be awarded an Honorary Fellowship of NIBA.
+Alan is a strong supporter of 'Adult & Teen Challenge Foundation', the new 'Ronald McDonald House' and 'So They Can' as part of a wide range of charitable and community involvement.

-Dudley is a former student graduating in 1980 as part of a fantastic group of Year 12’s.
+Dudley is a former student graduating in 1980 as part of a fantastic group of Year 12s.
 He was one of the early group of students doing Year 12 Japanese and immediately after high school went to Japan for a year as part of the exchange program with Yamate High School in Yokohama.
 After another stint in Japan in 1992 he became secretary of the Australia Japan Society of WA (Inc) for about 10 years.
-Married to Angie (nee Dew who also graduated in 1980 from Churchlands) he has 2 adult children.
+Married to Angie (nee Dew who also graduated in 1980 from Churchlands) he has two adult children.